 The hybrid validation was eliminated on November 15th 2014 in order to eliminate discrepancies between the single ROE online form and the Payroll Extract File.

-Uploading a Payroll Extract file (27 or 53 weeks)
+Uploading a Payroll Extract file (53 weeks)

 - The validation rules that will apply are the ones for the payroll extract file format that was used to submit the ROE.